Confluence Document Management: How I use it to keep my docs organized in 2026

 Creating Documentation in Confluence

-You can use Confluence to create, update and distribute documentation.
-Here we will briefly summarize the steps you need to go through for creating new documentation.
+You can use Confluence to create, update, and distribute documentation.
+Here, we will briefly summarize the steps you need to follow to create new documentation.

 Create Documentation Space